yeagerai/genworlds/README.md

 )
 ```

-### Agents
+## Agents

 Agents are the entities that interact with the world.
 They have a set of goals and try to accomplish them by planning a series of actions.

-They interact with the world through a websocket server, which is started by the world, by sending events.

-Agents dynamically learn about the world and objects around them, and figure out how they can use them to accomplish their goals.
+The agents interact with their environment by sending events through a WebSocket server initiated by the world.
+They dynamically learn about the world and the objects around them, figuring out how to utilize these objects to achieve their goals.

 ```
 podcast_host = YeagerAutoGPT(